Managing Dotfiles With Git

 potential Git repositories you might have in your home directory or in subdirectories.

 To do this, you first need to create a directory dotfiles in your home directory:

-mkdir dotfiles.
-Next we create an alias so we don't need to type this long command every time.
-To do this paste the following:
+Next, we create an alias, so we don’t need to type this long command every time.
+To do this, paste the following:

-We can now initialize the dotfiles directory as a git directory by running
+We can now initialize the dotfiles directory as a git directory inside of it by running:

-dotfiles init inside of it.
-To add a remote origin for this repository we run
+To add a remote origin for this repository, we run:

 dotfiles checkout master.

 That is all you need to do to create this git repository, and you can do all the normal git specific commands but you just need to use dotfiles instead of git as the prefix.
 To add a new file to be tracked by this repository, you would do:

 dotfiles add <filename> ;\ dotfiles commit -m "<Your commit message>" ;\ dotfiles push origin master